 (6)Temporary Nominee Director (Representative Director) services

 While it is not a legal requirement for a company to have a representative director who is a legal resident, it is still a practical requirement because most banks and commercial landlords will not deal with non-residents.
 For your convenience, we provide temporary Nominee Director services to ease your transition until you are ready to take over your company’s directorship.
-For more information, please refer see our section on Nominee Director Services in Japan.
+For more information, please refer to our Nominee Director Services in Japan page.

 (7)After-establishment services (Accounting, Recruitment, Tax, Employee enrollment procedures)

 Upon the completion of incorporation, we also provide corporate support services such as accounting, recruitment, tax, personnel and labor services.